 Leadership is one of the most studied and least understood human behaviors.
-Yet, leadership is critical for organizational success especially in the hyper-competitive, global world.
+Yet, leadership is critical for organizational success-especially in the hyper-competitive, global world.
 What is leadership?
 Who has it?
 Where does leadership come from?
 Does it differ by culture?
 What are the theories of leadership?
 Do leaders differ from managers?
 How might an individual become a more effective leader?
-The objective of this course is to prepare individuals to better understand, accept, and assume leadership roles in increasingly competitive, globalized, multicultural, multi-values organizations by (1) understanding the significant theories, models, and concepts of leadership; (2) analyzing and understanding their unique leadership style; (3) developing, refining, and articulating their individual philosophy of leadership; and (4) examining and considering the values and ethical issues associated with leadership.
+The objective of this course is to prepare individuals to better understand, accept, and assume leadership roles in increasingly competitive, globalized, multicultural, multi-values organizations by (1) understanding the significant theories, models, and concepts of leadership; (2) analyzing and understanding their unique leadership style;

+(3) developing, refining, and articulating their individual philosophy of leadership; and (4) examining and considering the values and ethical issues associated with leadership.

 MBA 695.
-The Business Plan (2)
+The Business Plan (4)

 This course is designed for students actively developing an entrepreneurial plan.
 This is a limited residency course with class meetings based on the needs of the plan author(s).
 Classroom time will be complemented by extensive use of the Internet for research and interaction with assigned faculty.
-Prerequisite: MBA 697 Entrepreneurship.
+The course is taken in conjunction with MBA 697 Entrepreneurship and is graded credit or no credit.
+These two courses are required for the Entrepreneurship emphasis.